benjaminhardy28/Portfolio/Custom Notification Website/Readme.md

 #Custom Notification Website

-This is a project I am still currently working on but am finishing up.
-This website uses React JS for the front end and Python Flask for the backend.
+This website is a project I started in the beginning of summer 2023 and is almost finished.
+I used React JS for the front end and Python Flask for the backend.